 This Section shall only apply to Exchange Transactions under this Contract.

-Each party shall be responsible for maintaining the volumes bought and sold or exchanged in balance on a Month-to-Month basis, as near as reasonably possible.
+Each party shall be responsible for maintaining the volumes bought and sold or exchanged in balance, as reasonably possible, on a Month-to-Month basis.

 If, because of an event of Force Majeure, the affected party is unable to deliver or receive, as applicable, part or all of the quantity of Product that it is obligated to deliver or receive, as applicable, under such Transaction, the non-affected party shall perform its deliveries or receipts of Product, as applicable, under such Transaction, unless otherwise elected on the Confirmation.